leoloso/gatowebsites/content/docs/library/_default/replace-http-with-https-in-all-image-sources-in-a-post.md

 ---
 title: 'Replace "http" with "https" in all image sources in a post'
-metaDesc: Switch to incorporating SSL when loading images in your site
+description: Switch to incorporating SSL when loading images in your site
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: